Travis

 We do not currently support use of Docker on macOS.

-Using a Docker Image from a Repository in a Build #
+Use a Docker Image from a Repository #

 This example repository runs two Docker containers built from the same image: